armandorusso/armandorusso/README.md

 <h1>Welcome!🦉</h1>

-I'm Armando, and I'm Computer Science Undergraduate!
+I'm Armando, and I'm Game & Software Developer!

 Programming has always been my passion, and I always seek the opportunity to learn.
 I love programming anything related to software apps and games.